Open Bible Data Home About News OET Key

 (Then said Pylate to the high priests and to the people: I find noo faute in this man. )

-WYC And Pilat seide to the princis of prestis, and to the puple, Y fynde no thing of cause in this man.
+Wyc And Pilat seide to the princis of prestis, and to the puple, Y fynde no thing of cause in this man.

 (And Pilat said to the princes of priests, and to the people, I find no thing of cause in this man.)

-LUT Pilatus sprach zu den Hohenpriestern und zum Volk: Ich finde keine Ursache an diesem Menschen.
+Luth Pilatus sprach zu den Hohenpriestern und zum Volk: Ich finde keine Ursache an diesem Menschen.

 (Pilatus spoke to the Hohenpriestern and for_the people: I finde no Ursache at this_one Menschen.)

-CLV Ait autem Pilatus ad principes sacerdotum et turbas: Nihil invenio causæ in hoc homine.[fn]
+ClVg Ait autem Pilatus ad principes sacerdotum et turbas: Nihil invenio causæ in hoc homine.[fn]

 23.4 Nihil invenio.
 Pridie quam pateretur Dominus, ait discipulis: Venit princeps mundi hujus, et non habet in me quidquam Luc.
 20..
 Sed quia princeps, id est Pilatus, eum absolvit, in quo nihil damnationis invenit, vide quid agant Judæi qui non æquitatis amore verum investigant, sed invidiæ stimulo justum damnare laborant.

 23.4 Nihil invenio.
 Pridie how pateretur Master, he_said discipulis: Venit prince mundi huyus, and not/no habet in me quidquam Luc.
 20..
-Sed because princeps, id it_is Pilatus, him absolvit, in quo nihil damnationis invenit, vide quid agant Yudæi who not/no æquitatis amore verum investigant, but invidiæ stimulo justum damnare laborant.
+But because princeps, id it_is Pilatus, him absolvit, in quo nihil damnationis invenit, vide quid agant Yudæi who not/no æquitatis amore verum investigant, but invidiæ stimulo justum damnare laborant.

 UGNT ὁ δὲ Πειλᾶτος εἶπεν πρὸς τοὺς ἀρχιερεῖς καὶ τοὺς ὄχλους, οὐδὲν εὑρίσκω αἴτιον ἐν τῷ ἀνθρώπῳ τούτῳ.